nvimdev/lspsaga.nvim/README.md

   text color
 - `border_follow` the border highlight will follow the diagnostic type. if false it will use the highlight `DiagnosticBorder`.
-- `on_insert` default is false it works like the emacs helix show diagnostic in right but in line.
+- `on_insert` default is true it works like the emacs helix show diagnostic in right but in line.
 - `on_insert_follow` true will follow current line. false will on top right

 You can also use a filter when using diagnostic jump by using a Lspsaga function.
 The function takes a table as its argument.